Hansford Rowe (musician)

-Hansford Rowe is a fusion bass guitarist.
+Hansford Rowe is an American fusion bass guitarist.

-Basically a self-taught musician, Rowe started his career in playing bass in a local New York City band in jazz clubs until he met drummer Pierre Moerlen.
+Practically a self-taught musician, Rowe started his career in playing bass in a local New York City band in jazz clubs, until he met drummer Pierre Moerlen.
 He moved to France with Moerlen and became a member of Gong, taking part in their transformation into Pierre Moerlen's Gong (PMG) in 1977, playing on their albums Expresso II, Downwind, Live, Time is the Key and Leave It Open.
 In 1986, he appeared on a re-united PMG album Breakthrough and in 1988 on Second Wind and Full Circle Live '88.

 As one of the world’s leading bassists, Rowe has worked with the likes of Mike Oldfield, Allan Holdsworth, John Martyn, Biréli Lagrène, La Monte Young, David “Fuze” Fiuczynski, Gary Husband and many others.
 He was also responsible for the development of the Warwick “Just Intonation” bass guitar.

-In 1994, he was co-founder of Gongzilla with other former PMG members and continues to work with the band.
+In 1994, he was co-founder of Gongzilla (Musiv Band) with other former PMG members and continues to work with the band.